Te Karanga ki ngā Taniwha

 Wellington 6011

-Artist Linda Lee worked in collaboration with Ngaroma Riley, Frank Topia, Wiremu Grace, Sam Palmer, Kui Topia, Roger Haenga, Holli McEntegart, Ricky Prebble, Paegan Edmond's-Topia, Aya Takada, Jun Matsuyama, Sakura Koretsune, Te Wharewaka Tours and Massey University staff to present a free to the public exhibition and public programme featuring hīkoi, wānanga, reading groups and more.
+Artist Linda Lee worked in collaboration with Ngaroma Riley, Frank Topia, Wiremu Grace, Sam Palmer, Kui Topia, Roger Haenga, Holli McEntegart, Ricky Prebble, Paegan Edmond's-Topia, Aya Takada, Jun Matsuyama, Sakura Koretsune, Te Wharewaka Tours and Massey University staff to presented a free to the public exhibition and public programme featuring hīkoi, wānanga, reading groups and more.

 The programme was open to the public 12 - 27 August 2023

-Producer of international arts collective, Shared Lines Collaborative, Wellington’s Ōtari Raranga Weavers and co-producer of Urban Dream Brokerage, artist, Linda Lee (Ngāti Raukawa, Ngāti Huia, Ngāti Kuri,Te Aupōuri, Te Rarawa) was granted the Te Whare Hēra Artist Residency from the 3rd -24th August 2023, for Te Karanga ki ngā Taniwha.
+Producer of international arts collective, Shared Lines Collaborative, Wellington’s Ōtari Raranga Weavers and co-producer of Urban Dream Brokerage, artist, Linda Lee (Ngāti Raukawa, Ngāti Huia, Ngāti Kuri,Te Aupōuri, Te Rarawa) was granted the Te Whare Hēra Artist Residency from the 3rd -27th August 2023, for Te Karanga ki ngā Taniwha.
 The free to the public programme was open between 12-22 August with a wide variety on offer, and suitable for all ages.

-Linda discovered she was whāngai at age 19 and as a mixed-race artist - Māori, Chinese, Pākehā, Dalmatian/Croatian, this led her to explore identity, researching and reinterpreting family, whakapapa, and further indigenous histories through exhibition, installation, photography, and book form.
-Continued study around mātauranga Māori, raranga, rongoā, and te reo Māori, as well as disaster management, were woven into her years of practice.
+Linda discovered she was whāngai at age 19 and as a mixed-race artist - Māori, Chinese, Pākehā, Dalmatian/Croatian, this has led her to explore identity, researching and reinterpreting family, whakapapa, and further indigenous histories through exhibition, installation, photography, and book form.
+Continued study around mātauranga Māori, raranga, rongoā, and te reo Māori, as well as disaster management, are woven into her years of practice.

 The kaupapa of Te Karanga ki ngā Taniwha, wrapped under the Shared Lines banner, was focused on further researching pūrākau and the rich history of Te Whanganui-a-Tara, beginning with Māui and the giant fish, and the story of Te Ūpoko o te Ika, tales of Ngake and Whātaitai, the history of Māori settlement, and the impacts of colonization on Māori.
 Te Karanga ki ngā Taniwha at Te Whare Hēra introduced people to the ancestral taniwha of Pōneke, helping us to understand why our tupuna held them in such high esteem and how we can maintain relationships with them today.